 Section 32: Comprehensive Home-Ownership Program - We offer classes and counseling in a one on one setting focusing on the areas of credit repair, budgeting, financial literacy, home buying, and minor home repair / maintenance.
 Participation in the program helps to prepare students financially and personally for the step into home ownership.
 Classes are held on the 2nd Wednesday of every month at 5pm at 320 East 5th Street in the Herlihy Community Room.

-Resident Opportunity and Self-Sufficiency (ROSS) Program This program is directed toward families who are serious about achieving real and lasting self-sufficiency.
+ROSS (Resident Opportunity and Self-Sufficiency) Program: This program is directed toward families who are serious about achieving real and lasting self-sufficiency.
 In this program participants work toward achieving the fiscal responsibility and life skills necessary to leave public housing and ultimatelybecome a homeowner.
 By combining case-management and the coordination of services, WHA partners in collaboration with a number of local and state service providers to offer training, education, employment assistance, homeownershipcounseling, financial management, and Individual Development Account.

-For further information on Self-Sufficiency programs, contact 429-6701 extensions 1007 or 1030.
+For further information on Self-Sufficiency programs, contact 429-6701 Ext.
+1007-1030.
 Additional information can be obtained about these programs by calling the Community Supportive Services office at 429-0954 or visit the office at The Park View, 1800 Broom Street.

 Senior Support Services - We assist our seniors in connecting with corresponding agencies that help them live independently.
 Examples include: Meals on Wheels,Dart, Christiana Care, Benefit & Entitlement resources.